 Image author Fraser Macrae at the University of Leeds is using state-of-the-art methods to study the structure of blood clots and investigate how the fibre arrangements change their sensitivity to clot busting drugs.

-One of the judges of this year's competition, Royal Photographer at Getty Images Christopher Jackson, said:
+One of the judges of 2017's competition, Royal Photographer at Getty Images Christopher Jackson, said:

 “This image tells a story of how science and art can come together to help advance our knowledge of modern medicine.
 At the same time, images like this give us the opportunity to appreciate the incredible beauty in something that is invisible to the human eye.”

 An artery's insides - Dr Matthew Lee, University of Strathclyde (supporter's choice)

 This image, voted supporter’s favourite in 2017, takes us inside innermost layer of a blood vessel.